 The Audi Q5/SQ5 is one of the most popular SUVs in Audi's lineup and is a vehicle known for luxury and comfort.
 There is more to them though and they actually had a decent towing capacity to them for pulling around some moderate amounts of weight, especially for their size.

-I did research on the Q5's to see what they were capable of pulling and if it was even enough to talk about and indeed, it was!
+I did research on these vehicles to see what they were capable of pulling and if it was even enough to talk about, and indeed, it was!

 Overview of the Data For the Q5's:

-Engine Choices: No engine choices were listed for the Q5's in the information when I was looking through the owner's manuals.
+Engine Choices: No engine choices were listed for the Q5's when I was looking through the owner's manuals.
 I did, however, find the engine options listed in the brochures and it made the information from the manuals much more clear.

-What Affected The Numbers: The main element that affected the numbers for the Q5's was whether or not the trailer you were hauling had it's own braking system.
-The difference between an unbraked and braked trailer was 2,750 pounds.
+What Affected The Numbers: The main element that affected the numbers for these SUVs was whether or not the trailer you were hauling had its own braking system.
+The difference between an unbraked and braked trailer was 2,750 pounds!

 Many of the Q5's charts below apply to many different model years and is why you will only see one chart but the information is identical with no variations.